-Today the OK Region is comprised of three areas: Eastern, Western and Plains.
+Today the OK Region is comprised of three areas: Eastern, Western and Southern 5th.
 The Texoma Areas dissolved itself about 1993.
 Oklahoma has about 165 NA Meetings and 55 groups across the state.
 Additionally, NA members carry the message into at least 30 treatment centers, prisons and detox centers.
 The DRI meeting in Oklahoma City and the NADTC meeting in Normnat are two of the oldest H&I meetings in the state.
 They were established about 1978.

 From 1982 to 1988, NA’s growth exploded across Oklahoma and the United States in connection with the publication of our Basic Text in 1982.
 Oklahoma grew from less than 10 groups to 40 or 50 groups during that time.

 The early NA members that gave us the groups and service structure we have today did so because they cared deeply about NA and its future.
 Many of these early members are among us today; some are at this workshop because they still care.